shingjan/shingjan/README.md

 Software Engineer working on ML compiler and distributed database, UIUC LLVM alumni.

-- 🔭 I’m currently working on distributed databases
+- 🔭 I’m currently working on distributed database & data lake
-- 🌱 I’m currently learning to build compilers
+- 🌱 I’m currently learning to build compiler for deep learning
 - 📫 How to reach me: yj at shingjan.me